HAWK-Digital-Environments/HAWKI/CONTEXT.md

   one Plugin or Module (e.g. *Conversations* contributed by Chat).
 Groups are shown with a heading in registration order.
 A Group is a *live* source: its Items reflect the current state of whatever it represents, not a snapshot taken when it was contributed.
+The registry Groups are contributed to is part of the platform itself, not of any Plugin, so the palette exists even when no Plugin contributes anything.
 - **Search Item** — One selectable row in the palette.
 Has a stable identity, a title, an optional icon, optional keywords, and an action.
 Two Items may share a title (two chats named "Test") but never an identity.